 You will still be able to access your credit report during the freeze.
 The credit freeze will remain in effect until you request to lift it.

+So when should you request a credit report freeze?
 The most common instance is in the case of identity theft or suspected identity theft.
 However, you might also consider a credit freeze if you want to limit access to your credit report, block other people from viewing your credit report or if you don’t plan to apply for credit anytime soon.

 How Much Does a Credit Freeze Cost?

 Fees for instituting and lifting a freeze vary depending on where you live and whether you were a victim of identity theft.
-The typical range is between $5 – $10.
+The typical range is between $5 and $10.
 People age 65 and older sometimes receive a discount.

 This Equifax chart provides a helpful state-by-state breakdown of the costs associated with instituting a freeze, lifting a freeze or requesting a replacement PIN.